 As a millennial [defined very broadly as being born between 1980 and 2000], we’re expected to manage everything.
-From work, play, and having the perfect instagram feeds to being polite, never feel depressed, support a family, and de-clutter our lives all the time.
+From working full-time and having the perfect instagram feed to never feeling depressed, supporting a family, and de-cluttering our lives all the time.

 The Inner Drive

-I bought my first self-help book when I was around 12-years-old, and every step of my path has focused on the idea of improvement.
-Thinking back, I can’t remember a time I didn’t seek reaching some unknown potential.
+I bought my first self-help book when I was around 12-years-old.
+Every step of my path has focused on the idea of improvement.
+Looking back, I can’t remember a time I didn’t seek reaching some potential.
 I was quietly obsessed with unlocking inner strength.
 Although I can’t explain where this unwavering faith in my possibilities comes from, I’ve had it for decades.

-I’ve tried everything from CBT and taking up Karate (green belt, you know) to Desire-focused Planners, looking at my use of language and a regular practise of loving-kindness meditation to unlock this consistent sense of betterment.
+I’ve tried everything from CBT, counselling and Karate (green belt, you know) to Desire-focused Planners, looking at my use of language and a regular practise of loving-kindness meditation to unlock this consistent sense of betterment.

 A Key to Long-Term Success